-The policy for hooding graduates at Convocation has been to allow any individual with a doctoral degree (e.g. JD, PhD, MD) to hood the graduate.
+The policy for hooding graduates at Convocation has been to allow any individual with a doctoral degree (e.g. DVM, JD, PhD, PharmD, or MD) to hood the graduate.
 The following justification is in the policy: "The hooding ceremony is part of the academic process of conferring the doctoral degree."
 Students are given the opportunity to find a "hooder" and if they do not specify an individual, then the Ervin W. Lewis Clinical Teaching Award recipient will hood them.